Military & Family Readiness Center

 This newcomers’ orientation program is coordinated with Wing leadership to welcome newcomers to McConnell.
 Right Start is held twice a month on scheduled Tuesdays.
 Attendance is mandatory for military members and DoD civilians.
 Spouses are cordially invited and encouraged to attend.
 Military members and DoD civilians will be scheduled for Right Start by their unit Command Support Staff (CSS).
-Spouses can sign up through their sponsor’s CSS as well, or by contacting the A&FRC.
+Spouses can sign up through their sponsor’s CSS as well, or by contacting the M&FRC at 316-759-6020.

 The Relocation Assistance Program is here to support sponsors and CSS personnel who are charged with managing and monitoring the unit-level Sponsorship Program.
 The first step to becoming a successful sponsor is taking the e-sponsorship application training (eSAT).
 This Department of Defense training is mandated for all new sponsors and sponsors who have not taken the eSAT training within the year prior to a new sponsorship assignment.
 Training certificates must be submitted to your unit CSS for record-keeping.
 In addition to offering Sponsorship training, this site provides sponsors with information on the MilitaryInstallations and Plan My Move tools.
 It also provides a sample welcome letter, a sponsorship duty checklist, and a Newcomer Needs Assessment, which should be tailored to fit the needs of the inbound member and their family.
-Upon completion of eSAT course, contact the A&FRC to attend a follow-up in-person training to review base and local resources.
+Upon completion of eSAT course, contact the M&FRC to attend a follow-up in-person training to review base and local resources.

 Hours of operation M/W/F 10 am to 2 pm; T/Th 1 to 5 pm